osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/windows-credential-manager-authentication.md

 ## Credential storage

-After you start [!include[interface](../includes/product-short.md)], the credentials that it uses for authentication with PI components and data sources are listed in Windows Credential Manager.
+After you start [!include[interface](../includes/product-short.md)], the credentials that it uses for authentication with PI components are listed in Windows Credential Manager.

 The following table lists credentials for [!include[interface](../includes/product-short.md)]: